-Required receipts must be attached electronically to the expense submission in the ITE system (or with a manual reimbursement form if not using the TTE system.)
-(For instructions on how to attach receipts, reference the ITE System User Reference Guide.)
+Required receipts must be attached electronically to the expense submission in the TTE system (or with a manual reimbursement form if not using the TTE system.)
+For instructions on how to attach receipts, reference the TTE System User Reference Guide.

-Receipts must contain appropriate detail, including starting and ending destinations, hotel charges, and detailed item charges.
+Receipts must contain appropriate detail, including starting and ending destinations, hotel charges, and detailed item charges (credit card signature copies without detail are not acceptable).
 A specific business purpose for the expenditure must be noted on every expense submitted.
-Imaged or electronic receipts are required for the following:
+Note that receipts are not required for meals per diem.
+Valid, unaltered receipts are required for the following:

-- Air, lodging, rental cars and rail (such as Amtrak, etc.)

-- Visa/Passport fees

-- Conference registration fees
+- Air, lodging, rental cars and rail (such as Amtrak, etc.) - Visa/Passport fees - Conference registration fees - Itemized receipts equal to or above \$25 (Expenses over the threshold should not be approved if a required receipt is missing)

-- All single expenditures of \$25 or greater